Forget kibbles: US sales of fresh pet food are soaring

 “She literally will skip over to the bowl and keep licking the bowl after she’s done,” said Kibodeaux, a senior administrative assistant at the University of Texas.
 “It’s just the answer to prayers for me.”

-AP Video Journalists Carrie Antlfinger in Oconowoc, Wis., Allen G. Breed in Cary, N.C. and Kristin Hall in Nashville contributed to this story.
+AP Video Journalists Carrie Antlfinger in Oconowoc, Wisconsin; Allen G. Breed in Cary, North Carolina; and Kristin Hall in Nashville, Tennessee, contributed to this story.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.